eugenia1984/english/free_code_camp_english/09-learn-how-to-discuss-roles-and-responsabilities.md

 ``He has been playing the guitar since he was ten``.
 This means he started playing the guitar when he was ten years old and continues to play it.

 ---

+## Resposible for

+The phrase responsible for means someone has a duty to do something at work or in life.
+You can use a noun or an -ing form of a verb to describe the duties or tasks.
+Examples: ``She's responsible for the team.``, or ``I am responsible for teaching English.``

+---